 - Development WA – Latitude 32 and South Beach/Coogee developments

-- Property developers involved in apartment construction at North Coogee
+- Property developers involved in apartment construction at South Beach, North Coogee and Shoreline

 Rationale for Northern metro link, and why Southern Circle Route was taken off the table.